-Currently a senior lecturer at the Department of Media Technology, Linnæus University, Sweden.
+Currently a senior lecturer at the Department of Computer Science and Media Technology, Linnæus University, Sweden.

-Active research interests include Virtual/Augmented Reality, Quantified Self, Cross-media, Games, Imitation and Social Learning in Adaptive Systems, Human-Robot Interaction (HRI) and Artificial Life.
+Active research interests include Virtual/Augmented Reality, Quantified Self (Big Data), Serious Games, Human-Computer Interaction, Imitation and Social Learning in Adaptive Systems, Human-Robot Interaction, and Artificial Life.

 For my up-to-date scientific publications list, please click the Publications tab; current and past research activities are in the Projects tab; videos from experiments are under the Media tab; for details about invited talks, etc go to the Activities tab.